stephenredfield/InstructorResources/ProctoredExams.md

 4. Under **Assign to** enter the name of the student being offered an extension and set the new timeframe for this student in **Due**, **Available from**, and **Until**.

 NOTE: If the incident requiring an extension occurs on the weekend, Ecampus Testing may not be able to get this done very quickly.
 In that event, you may choose to email the proctor directly.
 For ProctorU the appropriate email address is passwords@proctoru.com .

+## Proctor Approval

+OSU Ecampus' Testing and Proctoring coordinators handle approval of proctors for all the online courses.
+If you wish to see which proctors your students are using, you may view this information on the [Ecampus Proctoring Site](https://secure.oregonstate.edu/ecampus/proctoring/).

+- Sign in at the above link
+- Select **Exam Information**
+- Directly under the section information for each course, select **Student Proctor Information**.